The Three Faces of Eve (1957; Nunnally Johnson)

 The Three Faces of Eve, the true story of a woman suffering from multiple personality disorder, debuted at an interesting crossroads.
 Released in 1957, as psychiatry was growing both in terms of practice and social acceptance (relatively speaking), the film makes strides in examining the work of mental health doctors, as well as taking an inquisitive, non-judgmental approach to sufferers of mental illness.
 While we have passed the days of Spellbound, which required a lengthy introduction to the very profession of psychiatry, we are still presumed to be so faintly acquainted with the possibilities of mental illness, the film enlists the aid of “distinguished journalist and commentator” Alistair Cooke to attest to the veracity of the story we are about to see.
 “This movie needed no help from the imagination of a fiction writer,” he tells us in a direct address.
 Through his introduction, Cooke indicates the overall tone of the film: sensitive to the nature of the story, but always aware of its sensationalistic value as a movie.

 On one hand, The Three Faces of Eve is a prestige picture.
 Like so much other Oscar bait before and since, it is the story of a brave woman in peril, suffering from a disease that tears her apart from her family.
-Starring the fresh-faced Hollywood newcomer Joanne Woodward, the role required extraordinary range – three fully fledged characters all inhabiting the same body.
-Woodward sinks her teeth into the meaty role, which allows her to shift from demure, powerless Eve White to the sultry, vampish Eve Black, and finally to the rational, “true” self of Jane.
+Starring the fresh-faced Hollywood newcomer Joanne Woodward, the role required extraordinary range – three fully-fledged characters all inhabiting the same body.
+Woodward sinks her teeth into the meaty part, which allows her to shift from demure, powerless Eve White to the sultry, vampish Eve Black, and finally to the rational, “true” self of Jane.
 The film also depicts the sincere efforts of the competent and humble Doctor Luther (Lee J. Cobb) to help his patient.
-Through exhaustive sessions, often employing somewhat unorthodox techniques like hypnosis, Luther cracks the case of Eve’s disorder and helps her to live a normal life again.
+Through exhaustive sessions, often employing somewhat unorthodox techniques like hypnosis, Luther cracks the case of Eve’s disorder and helps her to live a healthy life again.

 On the other hand, though, The Three Faces of Eve is a juicy, sensationalistic exploitation picture.
 At its heart, the film is the story of a woman who is so repressed she develops an alternate personality with which to fulfill her desires, a slavish housewife by day and a wild maneater by night.
 As the tagline of its poster reads, “A moment ago she was the nicest girl in town… a moment from now she will be anybody’s pick-up!”